 Strategic Self-Reliance and Security Concerns Shape Spending

-Nvidia’s role as a trusted supplier is reinforced by its ability to deliver customized, secure AI solutions tailored to each country’s unique needs.
+Nvidia's ability to deliver customized, secure AI solutions tailored to each country's unique needs reinforces its role as a trusted supplier.
 However, the company must continuously address concerns about data privacy, export restrictions, and compliance with local regulations.

 The push for sovereign clouds and AI infrastructure is creating a new paradigm in the tech sector, with Nvidia positioned at the intersection of innovation, security, and public policy.